techlahoma/oklathon/README.md

   - Website for [SheCodesOKC(https://www.meetup.com/shecodesokc) meetup group
   - To do during Oklathon: Create website using provided design
 - Slack intro guide for Techlahoma (no repo yet)
-  - To do during Oklathon: Create websitee (can just be markdown using GitHub Pages)
+  - To do during Oklathon: Create website (can just be markdown using GitHub Pages)
 - [Software Carpentry](https://github.com/swcarpentry)
   - Website, lessons and templates for [Software Carpentry](https://software-carpentry.org/)
   - To do during Oklathon: Work on [issues](https://github.com/search?q=org%3Aswcarpentry+is%3Aissue+is%3Aopen&type=issues)